beacon-biosignals/OndaFormat/README.md

 - `signals`: A map of `<name>: <signal object>` pairs representing the signals contained in the recording.
 The keys of the map are the signals' names as strings; valid signal names are alphanumeric, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores.
 The values of the map are objects with the following fields:
     - `start_nanosecond`: The signal's start offset in nanoseconds from the beginning of the recording.
 The minimum possible value is `0`.
-    - `stop_nanosecond`: The signal's stop offset in nanoseconds (inclusive) from the beginning of the recording.
+    - `stop_nanosecond`: The signal's stop offset in nanoseconds (exclusive) from the beginning of the recording.
 This value must be greater than or equal to the signal's corresponding `start_nanosecond`.
     - `channel_names`: An array of strings where the `i`th element is the name of the signal's `i`th channel name.
 A valid channel name...
         - ...conforms to the same format as signal names (alphanumeric, lowercase, `snake_case`, and contain no whitespace, punctuation, or leading/trailing underscores).
         - ...conforms to an `a-b` format where `a` and `b` are valid channel names.
 Furthermore, to allow arbitrary cross-signal referencing, `a` and/or `b` may be channel names from other signals contained in the recording.
 If this is the case, such a name must be qualified in the format `signal_name.channel_name`.
 For example, an `eog` signal might have a channel named `left-eeg.m1` (the left eye electrode referenced to the mastoid electrode from a 10-20 EEG signal).